-RAV provides services from 12 centres in metropolitan Melbourne and regional Victoria.
-The corporate support team is based in Camberwell.
+Our services are provided from 18 locations in metropolitan Melbourne and regional Victoria.
+Our corporate support team is based in Camberwell.

 The name Marriage Guidance Council of Victoria was adopted in 1952 reflecting the organisation's growing statewide focus.
 At different times there were regional committees at Albury, Ballarat, Bendigo, Geelong, Gippsland, the Goulburn Valley and Sunraysia.
 Counselling was provided in these areas as well as at Kew, Coburg, Horsham, Stawell, Doveton-Dandenong and Warragul.

 In the late 1970s and early 1980s, the organisation recognised the needs of couples who were separating for support to enable them to agree on settlements for their assets and the care of their children, and avoid litigation where possible.